6: When Loops are More Predictable than Lunch Menus

 }

-With the for loop, the variable count is like that friend who only joins you for lunch and disappears afterward.
+is like that friend who only joins you for lunch and disappears afterward.
 It exists only within the loop's scope.

-• The for statement has a counter, kind of like counting how many times you've been disappointed by the lunch menu.
+statement has a counter, kind of like counting how many times you've been disappointed by the lunch menu. - You can use the counter value inside the loop, like tallying up the number of decent meals.

-• The counter variable doesn't linger around after the for statement, just like that mystery meat from last week.
+statement, just like that mystery meat from last week.

 'For' Loop Examples: The Lunch Menu